rabobank/stratos/website/docs/endpoints/cf/invite-user-guide.md

 Configuration depends on how you have deployed Stratos.

 1. For cf push, see [Configuration for CF Push](#configuration-for-cf-push)
-1. For Kubernetes with Helm, see: [Configuration for Helm Installation](#configuration-for-helm-installation)

 ## Enabling User Invite support in Stratos